 A Parent’s Survival Guide to Summer Camp Registration

-It’s the first week of March, which can only mean one thing.
+It’s the dead of winter, which can only mean one thing.
 Summer camp registration is upon us!
 The cutthroat competition of registering your child for camp is here, Moms and Dads, and if you blink, you’ll miss it.

 Step 1.
 Find the camps

-Oh, did you think it was still the dead of winter and summer vacation was just a distant dream?
+Oh, did you think it was still winter and summer vacation was just a distant dream?
 I’m sorry to say but you’re sorely mistaken.
-Summer camp hunting started mid-February and don’t let yourself be left in the dust, er, snow.
+Summer camp hunting started mid-January and don’t let yourself be left in the dust, er, snow.
 Find yourself a nanny or get signed up for camps asap!
-Sports camps, LEGO camps, Bible camps, spy camp, robotics camp, sleepaway camp, Harry Potter camp, zoo camp, video game camp, dinosaur camp, and don’t forget the always desired but usually unattainable space camp.
+Sports camps, LEGO camps, Bible camps, spy camp, robotics camp, sleep-away camp, Harry Potter camp, zoo camp, video game camp, dinosaur camp, and don’t forget the always desired but usually unattainable space camp.
 If your kids can dream it, they certainly have it.
 Now, you just have to find it.
 God bless the internet.

 Here are some obstacles you may run across during your camp search.

 Partial Day Camps.
-10:00 AM-2:15 PM!?
+10:00 AM - 2:15 PM!?
 That doesn’t work very well for us working moms, now does it.
 Don’t worry about us though.
-Our summers are mostly free to taxi our kids around town.
+Our summers are free to taxi our kids around town.
 Oh wait, we don’t get summer breaks, remember.
 Shoot.
 I guess we can cross partial day camps off our list.

 Partial Week Camps.
 Meets Mondays, Wednesdays and half day Fridays.
 Dare I ask what am I supposed to do with them the other two days of the week?
 I suppose cartoons and video games will suffice.
 Don’t want to overexert them now do we?